Go to Next Chapter -- Return to Contents/Index

 After

-shouted at the top of India's lungs, Penny had hoped that the police would
+incantations shouted at the top of India’s lungs, Penny had hoped that the

-tardiness, she must take matters into her own hands.
-The illegal thirty-eight special she had purchased from her
+due to their tardiness, she must take matters into her own hands.
+The illegal thirty-eight special she

 “Penny